supertokens/supertokens-django-ref-jwt/docs/limitations/limitations.md

 ## Supertokens currently supports only one instance of MySQL

-A version that works with multiple instances of MySQL will be available in our [enterprise solution](https://supertokens.io/enterprise).
+A version that works with multiple database instances will be available in our [enterprise solution](https://supertokens.io/enterprise).